canonical/sphinx-docs-starter-pack/docs/how-to/run-documentation-checks.rst

     make vale TARGET=example.file
     make vale TARGET=example-directory

-Note that running the linter against a directory will also run against its subdirectories.
+If you run the linter against a directory, its subdirectories ware also linted.

-You can use wildcards to run against all files matching a string, or an extension.
-For example, to run against all :code:`.md` files within a directory:
+You can use wildcards to lint globs of files.
+For example, to run against all Markdown files within a directory, you'd run:

 .. code-block:: bash

     make vale TARGET=*.md

-For options on exempting single words or sections, follow the process in the :ref:`vale_exemptions` section.
+If you need to exempt single words or sections, follow the process in :ref:`vale_exemptions`.

 .. _vale_exemptions:
 .. _reference-automatic-checks-spelling-vale-ignore: